-Active ingredient in this medicine: normal immunoglobulin
+Active ingredients: normal immunoglobulin

-What this medicine is for
+What it is used for

 Evogam is indicated in adults and children for replacement therapy in: Primary Immunodeficiency Disease (PID) and Symptomatic hypogammaglobulinaemia secondary to underlying disease or treatment.

 The solution is clear and pale-yellow to light-brown.
 If Evogam appears to be turbid or to contain sediment it must not be used.